SychoAN/SodaScript/README.md

 ## DESCRIPTION

-An advanced & integrated PowerShell script, -more than any other PowerShell script-, optimizes Windows 10 performance to the maximum, while maintaining a stable, and bug-free system.
+An advanced & integrated PowerShell script, -more than any other PowerShell script-, optimizes Windows 10 performance to the maximum, while maintaining a stable, and bug-free system..

+## COMPATIBILITY:

+Soda focuses and works efficiently on the latest versions of Windows 10 supported by Microsoft.
+(21H2:20H2)

+Running Soda on previous versions of Windows that are not supported by Microsoft will be at your own risk.
+Soda has not been tested on them, and errors may occur with them.

+ **Windows 11:**

+Soda is not ready for Windows 11 yet.
+Running it on Windows 11 will be at your own risk.

+However, we are planning to release a new Soda ready for Windows 11 in the near future...

 ## DOWNLOAD